So, You Need Health Insurance. Now What?

 The authors bear responsibility for any factual errors.
 The views expressed in this guide are those of the author, and do not necessarily reflect the views of our funders.

-With public debate around important issues often dominated by special interests pursuing their own narrow agendas, PIRGIM Education Fund offers an independent voice that works on behalf of the public interest.
-PIRGIM Education Fund, a 501(c)(3) organization, works to protect consumers and promote good government.
+With public debate around important issues often dominated by special interests pursuing their own narrow agendas, CALPIRG Education Fund offers an independent voice that works on behalf of the public interest.
+CALPIRG Education Fund, a 501(c)(3) organization, works to protect consumers and promote good government.
 We investigate problems, craft solutions, educate the public, and offer meaningful opportunities for civic participation.

 This publication was made possible in part through generous support from the Robert Wood Johnson Foundation.